Strvstraja/sbecagoldotcom/sbecagoldotcom/src/content/blog/fourth-post.md

 ---
-title: 'What Is Software Testing?
-A Beginner-Friendly Guide'
+title: 'Manual vs Automation Testing: What’s Right for You?'
 description: 'Discover what software testing is, why it matters, and how to get started as a beginner.'
 pubDate: 2025-07-28
 author: 'Strahinja Becagol'
-image: '/blogPost1Cover.png'
+image: '/blogPostCover4.png'
 tags: ['qa', 'manual testing', 'beginners']
 ---

-# What Is Software Testing?
-A Beginner-Friendly Guide
+# Manual vs Automation Testing: What’s Right for You?

 Software testing is the process of evaluating a software application to find and fix bugs, ensure it meets requirements, and deliver a better user experience.